bitnami/containers/bitnami/phpbb/README.md

 # Bitnami package for phpBB

+## Deprecation Notice

+The phpBB container will no longer be released in our catalog, but already released container images will still persist in the registries.

 ## What is phpBB?

 > phpBB is a popular bulletin board that features robust messaging capabilities such as flat message structure, subforums, topic split/merge/lock, user groups, full-text search, and attachments.